jakartaee/jakarta.ee/content/news/jakarta-ee-9-1-released/_index.md

 ### VMware
 "Spring Framework 6 will move to Jakarta EE 9+, adopting the jakarta namespace in all applicable packages.
 A first milestone is scheduled for Q3 2021, with a 6.0 GA release (and a corresponding Spring Boot 3.0 GA release) to follow in 2022," said Juergen Hoeller, VMWare’s senior staff engineer and Springboot Framework project lead.
 "Our primary interest is in individual infrastructure specifications such as Servlet, WebSocket, Persistence and Validation, evolving our long-standing integration arrangements within the Spring programming and configuration model.
 We expect common open source libraries (as included in Spring Boot's dependency management) to move to the jakarta namespace in the same timeframe."

+### ManageCat
+"ManageCat would like to thank all Jakarta EE working group members who contributed to this amazing work," said Gurkan Erdogdu, Director of ManageCat.
+"We are delighted and proud to provide a Jakarta EE 9.1 Full Platform compliant and certified application server, ManageFish.
+I believe that with the version of Jakarta EE 10, the innovations that the platform will offer will increase exponentially."

 ## About Jakarta EE and the Eclipse Foundation